paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-001-general-provisions.md

 Pub.
 L. 111–174, § 1, May 27, 2010, 124 Stat.
 1216, provided that: “This Act [enacting [section 114 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section114&num=0&edition=prelim), Judiciary and Judicial Procedure, amending sections 2519, 3006A, 3154, and 3553 of this title and [section 631 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section631&num=0&edition=prelim), and repealing [section 114 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section114&num=0&edition=prelim)] may be cited as the ‘Federal Judiciary Administrative Improvements Act of 2010’.”

 #### Short Title of 2009 Amendment
 Pub.
 L. 111–84, div.
 E, § 4701, Oct.
 28, 2009, 123 Stat.
 2835, which set out short title of division E of Pub.
-L. 111–84, was transferred to a note under [section 10101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10101&num=0&edition=prelim), Crime Control and Law Enforcement.
+L. 111–84, was editorially reclassified and is set out as a note under [section 10101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10101&num=0&edition=prelim), Crime Control and Law Enforcement.

 Pub.
 L. 111–79, § 1, Oct.
 19, 2009, 123 Stat.
 2086, provided that: “This Act [enacting [section 3512 of this title](./chapter-223-witnesses-and-evidence.md#section-3512) and amending sections 2703, 2711, and 3127 of this title] may be cited as the ‘Foreign Evidence Request Efficiency Act of 2009’.”